-The board recognizes the need to make its expectations for student conduct while on school property or engaged in a school function specific and clear.
+The board recognizes the need to make its expectations specific and clear for student conduct while on school property, on district transportation, at a school function or off school property where such conduct creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
 The rules of conduct listed below are intended to do that and focus on safety and respect for the rights and property of others.
 Students who will not accept responsibility for their own behavior and who violate these school rules will be required to accept the penalties for their conduct.